BioDAS/biodas.github.io/wiki/DAS_1.md

 In general it is quite easy to set up DAS server.
 All the server implementations are easy to set up.
-Most server implementations allow eaasy setup using already provide data-adaptors (e.g. for GFF files).
+Most server implementations allow easy setup using ready provided data-adaptors (e.g. for GFF files).
 For custom data simple plugins can be written to quickly provide your data via DAS.

 DAS server implementations are available in several programming
 languages: